10 Best Nuclear for November 2025

 Key Catalysts

-• Innovative nuclear technology pipeline
+• Early-mover advantage in micro nuclear technology

 Risk Factors

-• Extremely negative free cash flow and ROIC -295.9%
+• Extremely high negative free cash flow and gross margin

-• No meaningful revenue
+• No established revenue base

-• High technology and regulatory risk
+• High operational and execution risk

 Portfolio Diversification Insights